Major traffic update coming next week so please check back on the latest Most Valuable Facebook Statistics

 - In Europe, over 307 million people are on Facebook.
 (Source: Search Engine Journal) The Takeaway: This isn’t just a U.S. phenomenon – a worldwide market is available via Facebook.

 - Age 25 to 34, at 29.7% of users, is the most common age demographic.
-(Source:Emarketer 2012) What this means for you: This is the prime target demographic for many businesses’ marketing efforts, and you have the change to engage these key consumers on Facebook.
+(Source:Emarketer 2012) What this means for you: This is the prime target demographic for many businesses’ marketing efforts, and you have the chance to engage these key consumers on Facebook.

 - Five new profiles are created every second.
 (Source: ALLFacebook 2012) The Implication: Your potential audience on Facebook is growing exponentially.